intercommit/Weaves/README.md

 Use maven as such: mvn clean install , it will then build and test the library and place it in your local repository.
 From there you can create a dependency in your own Tapestry project and Weaves will be auto-loaded by Tapestry.

-### Testing ###

-Currently at around 70% coverage.
-Still some work to do to increase coverage.

 ### DEMO ###

-A working demo can be found at: http://intercommitweavesdemo.intercommit.cloudbees.net/
+A working demo can be found at: http://intercommitweavesdemo.intercommit.cloudbees.net/, the demo runs on tomcat7 with JAVA7